After the initial delay from November 2020, COP26 is now taking place in Glasgow.

 Despite there being reported clashes between Ms Sturgeon and Mr Johnson regarding the summit, Scotland’s First Minister will be attending COP26 in Glasgow.
 Mr Johnson went so far as to say that Ms Sturgeon will play a key role in the climate conference, as the leader of the Scottish government.

-The Queen will also travel to Glasgow to represent the United Kingdom, just as she and other members of the Royal Family did for the G7 Summit in Cornwall.
-She will be joined by Prince Charles and the Duchess of Cornwall, and Prince William and the Duchess of Cambridge.
+In the absence of the Queen, Prince Charles will also travel to Glasgow to represent the United Kingdom, just as members of the Royal Family did for the G7 Summit in Cornwall.
+He will be joined by the Duchess of Cornwall, Prince William, and the Duchess of Cambridge.

 - Israeli Prime Minister Naftali Bennett